Reducing barriers and fostering a culture of inclusivity at the iSchool

 In January 2020, the Accessibility Interests Working Group created a letter to iSchool staff and faculty with recommendations on making courses and the classroom environment more accessible.
 Read the letter here.

-Adrian is a first year MI student focusing on User Experience Design.
+Adrian is a second year MI student focusing on User Experience Design.

 As chair of the Accessibility Special Interests Group, Adrian hopes to work with students and faculty to break down barriers at the iSchool and make it a more accessible space for all students.
 They strongly encourage students to get in contact with her to collaborate on access projects, and to talk about any barriers they’ve noticed or accessibility opportunities they’ve thought of!